PGHJA991id12/ya-ps2hl-dll-updated/ReadMe.txt

 "trigger_player_islave"	- detects "alien mode"
 and Blue Shift entities: vest, helmet, Rosenberg (for PS2 mod devs)

-All changes to the original code were marked with "PS2HL" comments.
-File names of a new entities are starting with "ps2hl_" prefix.
+All of supadupaplex's changes to the original code were marked with "PS2HL" comments.
+File names of supadupaplex's new entities are starting with "ps2hl_" prefix.
+All updated changes to original & supadupaplex's code were marked with "PS2HLU" comments.
+File names of my new entities are starting with "ps2hlu_" prefix.

 Credits:
 Based on HL SDK v2.3 fix for Visual Studio 2008 by Gary_McTaggart